rv314/gpt-terminal-assistant/README.md

 ---

-## 🛠️ Installation
+## 🛠️ Installation, Usage and Tests

-➡️ For full setup and advanced usage, see the 📄[Full Installation Guide.](https://github.com/rv314/gpt-terminal-assistant/blob/main/INSTALLATION.md)
+➡️ For full setup, usage and tests, see the 📄[Full Installation Guide.](https://github.com/rv314/gpt-terminal-assistant/blob/main/INSTALLATION.md)

 ## 📌 Features